hughbris/cadaver/docs/ENVIRONMENT.md

 ```

 Instead of messing with the host's `crontab`, you may prefer to **[run a dedicated cron service container](SCHEDULING.md)** like _Ofelia_ or _deck-chores_.

+### `FILE_SIZE_LIMIT`

+Use this setting to adjust the container's file descriptor limit (`ulimit`).
+This variable was added for production environments after seeing this warning in the container logs:

+  WARNING: File descriptor limit 1024 is too low for production servers.
+At least 8192 is recommended.
+Fix with `ulimit -n 8192`

+The default value is the recommended 8192 for production servers.

+> It's unclear if there are good reasons to reduce this value in other environments, or why the base image uses the low value.
+You can probably ignore this setting without consequences if you don't understand its impact.